bonitasoft/bonita-doc/md/project-documentation-generation.md

 * A `documentation` folder containing the sources for the documentation:
 	* `.plantuml` files: UML diagrams
 	* `images` folder: all the images used in the documentation
-	* `static` folder: to store static document that can be imported in the documentation.
+	* `static` folder: to store static documents that can be imported in the documentation.

 ## Customizing the documentation

 ### Customizing the generated document
 _Required skills_: [asciidoc](https://asciidoctor.org/docs/asciidoc-syntax-quick-reference/) syntax

-Once the file is generated you can fine-tune by modifying to the output document.
+Once the file is generated you can fine-tune it by modifying the output document.
 To do, open the `README.adoc` file with the Studio.
 The embedded editor is divided into three vertical panels:
 * On the left, the source code of the documentation in asciidoc format
-* In the middle, the html preview of the document
+* In the middle, the HTML preview of the document
 * On the right the document outline

 Now you can edit the source code to customize the documentation.
-To refresh the preview, your source code.
+To refresh the preview, save your source code.

 ::: warning
 **Warning:** If you launch the documentation generation again it will overwrite your README.adoc file.
 To avoid this, rename your file.